Banton, Romblon: Transportation

 As seas surrounding Banton can be rough during the wet season, the best time to visit the island is from March to May during the dry (summer) season.
 This is also the typical time for Asi families living in Metro Manila or abroad to visit the island since it coincides with the Lenten season and barangay fiestas.
 Within the island, the main forms of transportation are passenger motorcycles (known elsewhere as habal-habal) and motorized boats.
 A circumferential road connects the 17 barangays of Banton to each other.

 By sea: Banton is accessible via RORO vessels, wooden launches and motorized boats that regularly travel from Lucena City, Quezon.
 A RORO ferry by Starhorse Shipping leaves for Banton at 4 p.m. every Sunday, Tuesday, and Thursday and returns to Lucena City from Banton at 5 p.m. every Monday, Wednesday, and Friday.
 Tourists and visitors can also take RORO vessels that ply the Manila-Odiongan, Batangas City-Odiongan, or the Roxas-Odiongan route.
 From Odiongan, Banton can be reached by jeepney and motorized boat via Calatrava, Romblon.
 Another alternative route is through Pinamalayan, Oriental Mindoro using motorized boats.

-By air: The closest airport with active airline service is Tugdan Airport in Alcantara, Romblon.
-AirSWIFT has flights to the airport, with two flights weekly from Manila.
-From Alcantara, Banton can be reached in five to six hours by jeepney and motorized outrigger boats from Calatrava.
+By air: The closest airport with active airline service is Godofredo P. Ramos Airport in Malay, Aklan.
+From the airport, travelers can take a tricycle to the Caticlan Jetty Port where they can book a ticket for a RORO ferry going to Odiongan, Romblon.
+Upon arriving at Odiongan, travellers can ride passenger vans to San Agustin, Romblon where they can book another ticket for a RORO ferry going to Lucena, Quezon, which stops in Banton in the afternoon.